siddhihundekar/Elevate_Labs_Internship_Task_2/README.md

 ### **Elevate Labs Internship – Task 2**

-This Java program is a console-based calculator developed for **Elevate Labs Java Developer Internship (Task 2)**.
+This Java program is developed for **Elevate Labs Java Developer Internship (Task 2)**.
 It is a simple, console‑based CRUD application that allows users to manage student information efficiently using Java.

 ---